silentorb/game-design/marloth/marloth-game-design.md

 * I'd like this game to work both as single player and multiplayer

-#### Simple Physics

-* While basic spatial logic is easy, physics can quickly get messy and hard to tame
-* Physical mechanics need to be kept simple

 #### Simple Foundation

 * Is it is even possible for all of the above criteria to be met with a simple foundation?